 CSS Design Token Mining

 Detect hardcoded CSS values that should become design tokens or CSS custom properties.
-A detection-only (code-mining) codemod that produces a structured report of findings.
+A detection-only (code-mining) codemod that emits metrics for Codemod Insights.

 Problem